 You hear about internet trolls, and this is many of our worst nightmares….you know, something vulnerable being exposed and then sliced open in front of the world...but we never actually think it’s going to happen to us.

 I’ve worked really hard on combatting the irrational fears that present themselves all day every day in my brain knowing that the odds of any of them happening are statistically impossible.
 It’s so funny, now that one has come true, things look just a little bit different.

 God, I’d love to say that I saw your comment and brushed it off like the tough Broad I am.

 I burst into tears, actually.

-I sat there on that step and cried on my yoga mat.
+I sat there on that step and cried with my head in my hands.
 Every single terrible voice in my head all air high-fived.
 Every nice thing the people in my life have said recently all felt like the worst kind of betrayal.
 How could they all treat me like some kind of pathetic charity case, instead of being honest and telling me I'm too horrible to leave the house like they should have?

 The one repetitive thought that was pulsing through my brain was, "I need to hide."
 Jimmy, you made me want to run and hide.